-- Generally, Option B is approximately 1-3% less than Option A. However, depending on your age and annuity account balance at retirement, the reduction could be greater. - For example, if Mary Educator retires at age 60 with 20 years of creditable service, a salary average of \$80,000, and an annuity savings account balance of \$150,000, her Option B amount is 1.5% less than Option A. If Mary Educator retires at age 67 with 20 years of creditable service, a salary average of \$80,000, and an annuity savings account balance of \$150,000, her Option B amount is 3% less than Option A. - Your retirement benefit components are approximately as follows: - □ Your contributions and interest, known as the annuity portion 20% □ Pension fund assets and MA tax revenue known as the pension portion 80% - The amount in your annuity savings account is "spent down" over time, usually 9 to 11 years.
+Generally, Option B is approximately 1-3% less than Option A. However, depending on your age and annuity account balance at retirement, the reduction could be greater.

+For example, if Mary Educator retires at age 60 with 20 years of creditable service, a salary average of \$80,000, and an annuity savings account balance of \$150,000, her Option B amount is 1.5% less than Option A. If Mary Educator retires at age 67 with 20 years of creditable service, a salary average of \$80,000, and an annuity savings account balance of \$150,000, her Option B amount is 3% less than Option A.

+- Your retirement benefit components are approximately as follows: - The amount in your annuity savings account is "spent down" over time, usually 9 to 11 years.
 After your account is depleted, your full benefit continues until your death; however, upon your death, no benefit will be paid to your beneficiary.
 If you die before your account is depleted, the balance remaining is paid to your beneficiary. - Mary's Option B calculation: Based on account balance of \$150,000 and actuarial factors for age 60...